-- k.
-Larceny/Theft

-- I. Robbery

-- m.
-Sexual Battery

-- n.
-Sexual Harassment

-- o.
-Sexual Offenses

-- p.
-Threat/Intimidation

-- q.
-Trespassing

 - r.
-Tobacco

-- s.
-Vandalism

-- t.
-Weapons Possession

-- u.
-Other Major (Other major incidents that do not fit within the other definitions)

-- C. Discipline and referral data shall be recorded in Student Discipline/Referral Action Report and Automated Student Information System.

-- D. The District shall provide bullying incident, discipline, and referral data to the Florida Department of Education in the format requested, through Surveys 2, 3, and 5 from Education Information and Accountability Services, and at designated dates provided by the Department.

-- E. Data reporting on bullying, harassment, unsubstantiated bullying, unsubstantiated harassment, sexual harassment, and threat/intimidation incidents as well as any bullying-related incidents that have as a basis sex, race, or disability shall include the incident basis.
-Victims of these offenses shall also have the incident basis (sex, race, or disability) noted in their student records.

-- XI.
-Instruction on Identifying, Preventing, and Responding to Bullying or Harassment

-- A. The District shall ensure that schools sustain healthy, positive, and safe learning environments for all students.
-It is committed to maintain a social climate and social norms in all schools that prohibit bullying and

-harassment.
-This requires the efforts of everyone in the school environment - teachers; administrators; counselors; school nurses; other nonteaching staff such as bus drivers, custodians, cafeteria workers; school librarians; parents/legal guardians; and students.
+Tobacco - s.
+Vandalism - t.
+Weapons Possession - u.
+Other Major (Other major incidents that do not fit within the other definitions) - C. Discipline and referral data shall be recorded in Student Discipline/Referral Action Report and Automated Student Information System. - D. The District shall provide bullying incident, discipline, and referral data to the Florida Department of Education in the format requested, through Surveys 2, 3, and 5 from Education Information and Accountability Services, and at designated dates provided by the Department. - E. Data reporting on bullying, harassment, unsubstantiated bullying, unsubstantiated harassment, sexual harassment, and threat/intimidation incidents as well as any bullying-related incidents that have as a basis sex, race, or disability shall include the incident basis.
+Victims of these offenses shall also have the incident basis (sex, race, or disability) noted in their student records. - XI.
+Instruction on Identifying, Preventing, and Responding to Bullying or Harassment - A. The District shall ensure that schools sustain healthy, positive, and safe learning environments for all students.
+It is committed to maintain a social climate and social norms in all schools that prohibit bullying and harassment.
+This requires the efforts of everyone in the school environment teachers; administrators; counselors; school nurses; other nonteaching staff such as bus drivers, custodians, cafeteria workers; school librarians; parents/legal guardians; and students. - B. Students, parents/legal guardians, teachers, school administrators, counseling staff, and school volunteers shall be given instruction at a minimum on an annual basis on the District's policy and regulations against bullying and harassment.
+The instruction shall include evidence-based methods of preventing bullying and harassment as well as how to effectively identify and respond to bullying or harassment in schools. - C. The District shall establish a list of programs that provide instruction to students, parents, teachers, school administrators, counseling staff, and school volunteers on identifying, preventing, and responding to bullying and harassment including instruction on recognizing behaviors that lead to bullying and harassment and taking appropriate preventive action based on those observations.
+The list of authorized programs shall be available at each school, District offices, and on the District website.

-- B. Students, parents/legal guardians, teachers, school administrators, counseling staff, and school volunteers shall be given instruction at a minimum on an annual basis on the District's policy and regulations against bullying and harassment.
-The instruction shall include evidence-based methods of preventing bullying and harassment as well as how to effectively identify and respond to bullying in schools. - XII.
-Reporting to a Victim's Parents/Legal Guardians the Actions Taken to Protect the Victim
+XII.
+Reporting to a Victim's Parents/Legal Guardians the Legal Actions Taken to Protect the Victim

-The principal or designee shall by telephone and/or in writing report the occurrence of any incident of bullying as defined by this policy to the parent or legal guardian of all students involved within 24 hours after an investigation of the incident has been initiated.
+The principal or designee shall by telephone and/or in writing report the occurrence of any incident of bullying or harassment as defined by this policy to the parent or legal guardian of all students involved within 24 hours after an investigation of the incident has been initiated.
 According to the level of infraction, parents/legal guardians will be notified by telephone and/or writing of actions being taken to protect the child; the frequency of notification will depend on the seriousness of the bullying or harassment incident.
 Notification must be consistent with the student privacy rights under the applicable provisions of the Family Educational Rights and Privacy Act of 1974 (FERPA).